andrewbranch/gatsby-remark-vscode/README.md

-            content,              //   - the string content of the line index,                //   - the zero-based index of the line within the code fence language,             //   - the language specified for the code fence codeFenceOptions      //   - any options set on the code fence alongside the language (more on this later) }) => '',
+            content,              //   - the string content of the line index,                //   - the zero-based index of the line within the code fence language,             //   - the language specified for the code fence meta      //   - any options set on the code fence alongside the language (more on this later) }) => '',
           logLevel: 'error'       // Set to 'warn' to debug if something looks wrong }